The Sun has been steadily generating light for the entire solar system for at least 4.5 billion years.

 This zone carries the energy created from nuclear fusion as electromagnetic radiation from the core to the convective zone.
-Although these photos travel at the speed of light, they bounce back and forth in the dense radiative zone, which is why it takes a photon nearly a million years to emerge out of the radiative zone and into the convective zone.
+Although these photons travel at the speed of light, they bounce back and forth in the dense radiative zone, which is why it takes a photon nearly a million years to emerge out of the radiative zone and into the convective zone.

 Because no fusion occurs in this radiative zone, the temperature falls to 12.5 million °F (6.9 million °C).

 Before we get into the details of the convective zone, it is worth mentioning that the core and radiative zone rotate differently than the convective zone.
 The boundary between these two different types of rotation zones is called tachocline.

 The convective zone begins at a depth of 200,000 km and extends up until the visible surface.
 At its base, the temperature is around 3.5 million °F (2 million °C).

 This temperature is not very hot in astronomical terms, so elements such as carbon, oxygen, calcium, and iron can resist fusion and hold onto their electrons.
 However, this causes a dense environment as these elements crowd together, blocking the heat arising from the core.

 This trapped heat eventually increases the convective zone’s temperature and leads to ‘boiling’.
 We see these boiling motions as granules at the outer edge of the convective zone (see the image below).